Comp211-FA24/lab-00/README.md

 As mentioned, vim is highly customizable.
 Specifically, vim looks for settings in `~/.vimrc` (`~` is your home directory).
 That file contains the line `set relativenumber`, which enables relative line numbering.

 To turn it off, simply comment that line out.
-However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` will be reverted when you re-enter the container.
+However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` will be reverted when you restart the container.
 So, for your changes to persist, you need to edit `/mnt/learncli/.vimrc`.
-To allow vim to discover that file, when the container is entered, that file is automatically copied to `~/.vimrc`.
+To allow vim to discover that file, when the container is started, that file is automatically copied to `~/.vimrc`.

 First, check if `/mnt/learncli/.vimrc` exists with `ls -a /mnt/learncli`.
 If it doesn't exist, this is because the file was added as of 8/25/24.
 In that case, your container has an up-to-date copy, so run `cp ~/.vimrc /mnt/learncli/.vimrc`.